 - If the student is not making SAP, he or she will be notified of a one-semester Financial Aid Warning.
 During the warning semester, the student must have a cumulative pace of at least

-66% and complete the semester with a cumulative GPA of 3.0 or higher.
-If these requirements will lose his or her financial aid for the next semester (this is known as a Financial Aid Suspension).
-A student can regain Financial Aid eligibility if SAP requirements (67% pace and a 3.0 cumulative GPA) are met at the end of a subsequent semester.
+66%, complete the semester with a cumulative GPA of 3.0 or higher and have earned will lose his or her financial aid for the next semester (this is known as a Financial Aid Suspension).
+A student can regain Financial Aid eligibility if SAP requirements (67% pace and cumulative GPA and at least 4.5 earned credits) are met at the end of a subsequent

 - A student placed on Financial Aid Suspension can make a formal written appeal for the reinstatement of financial aid for one semester.
 An appeal can be made in